rootx90/Cyber-Security-Notes/02-WAPT-notes/WAPT-Notes/02-Module/10_lecture.md

 		- STEP 6: click on `Analyze now` btn , so u'll get this output of randomness of session cookie
 			<br><img src="../../notes-pics/02-Module/10_lecture/10_lecture-5-M2.jpg" alt="" width="500"/>
 	6) Parse through the results.
 What is the effective estimated entropy measured/unit in ?
-		- so u can see quality of randomness of that session cookie is : very good & entropy is 70bits (which is good) ✔️
+		- in 5th pic , u can see quality of randomness of that session cookie is : very good & <br>
+			entropy is 70bits (which is good) ✔️
 		- Ans : bits
 	7) In order to find the usable bits of entropy we often have to make some adjustments to have a normalized dataset. <br>
 		What item is converted in this process?
-		- Ans: token
+		- Ans: i.e token - where conversion happen
 	8) Read through the remaining results of the token analysis
 		- Ans: <br><img src="../../notes-pics/02-Module/10_lecture/10_lecture-5-M2.jpg" alt="" width="500"/> &
 			<br><img src="../../notes-pics/02-Module/10_lecture/10_lecture-6-M2.jpg" alt="" width="500"/>
-		- we got sample size & token length
+		- we got sample size & token length (which u can see in the pic)

 ### References Resources - Session Token
 - [Using Burp to Test Session Token Generation - PortSwigger](https://portswigger.net/support/using-burp-to-test-session-token-generation) ✔️